 Our success depends in part on our relationships with third-party vendors.
 In some cases, third-party vendors are one of a limited number of sources.
 For example, we rely on national consumer reporting agencies, such as TransUnion, for a large portion of the data used in our AI models.
 In addition, we rely on third-party verification technologies and services that are critical to our ability to maintain a high level of automation on our platform.
 In addition, because we are not a bank, we cannot belong to or directly access the ACH payment network.
 As a result, we rely on one or more banks with access to the ACH payment network to process collections on Upstart-powered loans.
-Most of our vendor agreements are terminable by either party without penalty and with little notice.
+Many of our vendor agreements are terminable by either party without penalty and with little notice.
 If any of our third-party vendors terminates its relationship with us or refuses to renew its agreement with us on commercially reasonable terms, we would need to find an alternate provider, and may not be able to secure similar terms or replace such providers in an acceptable timeframe.
-We also rely on other software and services supplied by vendors, such as communications, analytics and internal software, and our business may be adversely affected to the extent such software and services do not meet our expectations, contain errors or vulnerabilities, are compromised or experience outages.
+We also rely on other software and services do not meet our expectations, contain errors or vulnerabilities, are compromised or experience outages.
 Any of these risks could increase our costs and adversely affect our business, financial condition and results of operations.
 Further, any negative publicity related to any of our third-party partners, including any publicity related to quality standards or safety concerns, could adversely affect our reputation and brand, and could potentially lead to increased regulatory or litigation exposure.